Coronavirus (COVID-19) infection control for care providers

 - infection rates within the care home.

 Wherever possible, visits to any resident should be limited to a single constant visitor.
+Two constant visitors is the maximum.

 - Visits should be booked in advance and visitors should be encouraged to walk or drive to the care home.